KilianZimmerer/rfm/README.md

 The total loss is the sum of these two components, allowing the model to be trained end-to-end to predict both *where* a train is going and its *precise location* on that path.

-The `main` function orchestrates the entire training and evaluation pipeline, splitting the simulation data, running training epochs, and printing validation metrics for both track accuracy and position error.
-Once trained, the model weights are saved to a `.safetensors` file.

 ## Railway System Simulations 🚂